kluctl/kluctl/docs/reference/commands/list-images.md

 The result is a compatible with yaml files expected by --fixed-images-file.

-If fixed images ('-f/--fixed-image') are provided, these are also taken into account, as described in for the deploy command.
+If fixed images ('-f/--fixed-image') are provided, these are also taken into account, as described in the deploy command.

 <!-- END SECTION -->